Why Healthcare Advocacy Is Important

 Specialized Skills

-Some areas of advocacy call for specialized skills sets and knowledge.
+Some areas of advocacy call for specialized skill sets and knowledge.
 For example:

-• Advocates specializing in eldercare should know about health conditions particular to older adults such as Alzheimer’s disease and dementia.
-They should also be well-versed in the different services older adults often need such as residential home care, nursing home care, and live-in home care.
+• Advocates specializing in older adult care should know about health conditions particular to older adults such as Alzheimer’s disease and dementia.
+They should also be well-versed in the different services older adults often need, such as residential home care, nursing home care, and live-in home care.

 • Advocates specializing in billing and insurance need solid math skills alongside in-depth knowledge of payer reimbursements, deductibles, and how to appeal insurance claim denials.

-• Those interested in medical advocacy should possess an understanding of patient safety, know how to investigate clinical trial opportunities, and have care coordination skills.
+• Those interested in medical advocacy should understand patient safety, know how to investigate clinical trial opportunities, and have care coordination skills.

 What Does a Healthcare Advocate Do?